 Apply to the MA in Environmental Arts and Humanities

-The priority deadline for the MA in Environmental Arts and Humanities is January 5th.
-We will also consider applications after that date.
+The priority deadline for the EAH program is January 5.
+We consider applications after that date, and we encourage you to apply or to contact us with questions.
 New student cohorts begin in the Fall Term of each academic year.
 Click here to learn more.

 WHAT ARE THE ENVIRONMENTAL ARTS AND HUMANITIES?

 Environmental Arts and Humanities is a bridge between the sciences and humanities, focused on the natural environment.
 Grounded in scientific knowledge, it adds depth across a range of non-scientific subjects, including social values, ethical decisions, cultural understanding, and human expression.
 Students take environment-focused courses and conduct original work in history, philosophy, literature, art, ethnic studies, communication, and other humanistic fields.

 BECOME PART OF A COMMUNITY

 Corvallis is nestled in the heart of the Willamette Valley and has been recognized as one of the safest, smartest, greenest, most bike-friendly small cities in the nation.
 You’ll enjoy a bustling farmers market, art galleries, theaters, eclectic restaurants, and dozens of micro-adventures on local trails and rivers.
 The rugged Oregon coast is an hour east of Corvallis, and the Cascade Mountains and high desert offer year-round recreation to the east.